-One of the most common questions we receive at PLD is ‘Should students focus on a new book each day, or should students re-read the same book several times?’
-This is a great question and one where we will reference the research base to guide our response.
-Throughout this blog, we will explore what is the evidence-based practice for reading fluency in a Foundation to Year 2 setting.
+One of the most common questions PLD receives is “Should students focus on a new book each day, or should students reread the same book several times?”
+This is a great question and one where research will be referenced to guide a response.
+Included also will be a summary of the evidence base for how to improve ‘Reading Fluency’ in a Foundation to Year 2 context.

-The research tells us that reading comprehension and reading fluency are intricately linked as both are vital foundational building blocks of a skilled reader.
-Reading fluency is interconnected with word reading (or word recognition) and also to language comprehension.
+The research tells us that reading comprehension and reading fluency are intricately linked and both are vital building blocks of a skilled reader.
+Reading Fluency is interconnected with word reading (or word recognition) and language comprehension.
 For students to read at an appropriate rate and with expression, research suggests that reading fluency relies on the ability to decode and comprehend at the same time.
-On the other hand, if students are not fluent readers, they need to use significant cognitive resources to decode, which leaves less cognitive resources for comprehension.
+On the other hand, if students are not fluent readers, they need to use significant cognitive resources to decode, which leaves fewer cognitive resources for comprehension.
 Reduced skills in either area typically impact reading fluency.

 For many years, repeated reading (RR) has been a widely adopted method for facilitating reading fluency.
 RR requires a student to read the same passage multiple times until an appropriate level of fluency is reached.
-From its meta analysis, The National Reading Panel (2000) reported that guided repeated oral reading is a valuable fluency enhancing activity.
-The report stated “repeated reading…[which] have students reading passages orally multiple times while receiving guidance or feedback from peers, parents or teachers are effective…” (Page 3-20).
+From its meta-analysis, The National Reading Panel reported that guided repeated oral reading is a valuable fluency-enhancing task.
+The report stated “repeated reading…[which] have students reading passages orally multiple times while receiving guidance or feedback from peers, parents or teachers are effective…” (2000, p3).
 This report concluded that RR is likely to improve reading accuracy, reading fluency and reading comprehension.
 RR is particularly effective in the lower primary years and for struggling readers into the high school years.

-However, more recent research is suggesting that RR may not be the only approach to improve reading fluency.
-Continuous reading (CR) also called wide reading, requires a student to read continuously for a specified time, however, each session utilises a different passage or reading book.
-When these two approaches are compared, RR and CR were found to have no real difference in terms of outcomes for students (e.g. Hempenstall, K. 2014).
-Current research suggests, reading a text non repetitively has the same positive effect on comprehension and fluency as RR.
-It is the quantity of targeted reading practice that seems to be key.
+Continuous reading (CR), also called wide reading, requires a student to read continuously for a specified time and each session utilises a different passage or reading book.
+When these two approaches are compared, RR and CR were found to have no real difference in terms of outcomes for students (Hempenstall, 2014).
+Current research suggests reading a text non-repetitively has the same positive effect on comprehension and fluency as RR.
+It is the quantity of targeted reading practice that is key.

-“The act of simply reading connected text may be the mechanism that underlies fluency growth, and not repeatedly reading the connected text.”
-(Hammerschmidt-Snidarich et al, 2018, Page 645)
+“The act of simply reading connected text may be the mechanism that underlies fluency growth, and not repeatedly reading the connected text” (Hammerschmidt-Snidarich et al, 2018, p.645).

-Since there is little difference between the outcomes using RR or CR, it is worth considering the potential benefits and drawbacks of each method.
+Since there is little difference between the outcomes of RR and CR, it is worth considering the potential benefits and drawbacks of each method:

 When looking at this comparison between RR and CR, several considerations can be drawn.
 These include: